 If, at any time, outside of the withdrawal process under the Automatic Sweep Feature, you wish to terminate the Program and withdraw Program Deposits from the Receiving Institutions, please contact Your Institution and Your Institution can facilitate your termination of the Program and withdrawal of Program Deposits.

 Mutual Institution and Subscription Rights.
 Program Deposits may be placed in a Program Account at a Receiving Institution that is in the mutual form of organization.
 Such a Program Account will be identified on the books of that mutual institution as described in Section VIII.A (Deposit Insurance Coverage on Program Deposits) and not in your name.
-None of Your Institution, Stable, Sending Institution, Settlement Bank or Custodian will attend or vote at any meeting of the depositor members of a mutual institution, or exercise any subscription rights in a mutual institution’s mutual-to-stock conversion, either on its own or on your behalf.
+None of Your Institution, R&T or its affiliates, Sending Institution, Settlement Bank or Custodian will attend or vote at any meeting of the depositor members of a mutual institution, or exercise any subscription rights in a mutual institution’s mutual-to-stock conversion, either on its own or on your behalf.
 You hereby waive any right you may have to vote at any meeting of the depositor members, or to receive or exercise any subscription rights you may have in the event that the mutual institution converts from mutual to stock form, even if you held a Program Account as of an applicable record date.

 Conflicts of Interest.
 The Program Information Notice may set forth additional information and disclosures relating to actual or potential conflicts of interest.
 PLEASE CAREFULLY REVIEW THOSE DISCLOSURES.
 Subject to Section IX.B.2. above, (i) Your Institution and the Sending Institution, if any, may earn fees on the amount of funds in the Program, including your Program Deposits, and (ii)Your Institution and Sending Institution may earn a higher fee (if any) if you participate in the Program than if you sweep or place your funds into other accounts or products, such as Money Funds.